Dirk Gently's Holistic Detective Agency: Plot summary

 The pair go to Cambridge to speak with Reg.
 When asked about the trick, the professor confesses his secret: he is not human, but a being so old that he has forgotten his own origins.
-His flat is in fact a craft of extraordinary power which can travel through space and time - though, for some reason, it cannot function when Reg’s telephone is working, and vice versa.
-To perform the trick, Reg travelled back in time to have the man who made the pot bake the salt cellar into it.
-He also visited the planet where the Monk originated, to collect a particular kind of dust that worked well to conceal the suntan he acquired while looking for the potter; the Monk went through the time machine’s door while Reg was not looking.
-However, the professor acknowledges this is out of character for him - normally he refuses to change the past, for fear of causing a catastrophe in the timeline.
+His flat is in fact a craft of extraordinary power which can travel through space and time – though, for some reason, it cannot function when Reg's telephone is working, and vice versa.
+To perform the trick, Reg had to travel back in time and also visit the planet where the Monk originated; the Monk went through the time machine's door while Reg was not looking.
+The professor acknowledges this is out of character for himself, since he normally refuses to change the past.

-Michael also arrives in Cambridge to ask Reg’s assistance.
+Michael also arrives in Cambridge to ask Reg's assistance.
 He is possessed by the ghost of an alien engineer, whose crew had left their own war-torn planet in search of another world on which to build a utopia based around the creation of music.
-However, when the aliens, known as Salaxalans, arrived on Earth four billion years in the past to refuel and repair their ship, the engineer failed to notice a problem in the engines of their landing craft.
+When the aliens, known as Salaxalans, arrived on Earth four billion years in the past to refuel and repair their ship, the engineer failed to notice a problem in the engines of their landing craft.
 When they were started, the craft exploded, killing the entire crew and leaving their deserted mothership still in orbit.
-The ghost, haunted by guilt, has spent the millennia trying to find a way to set this right.
-To this end, he has possessed a number of individuals, including Coleridge, whose work was influenced by the ghost’s story.
+The ghost has spent millennia trying to set this right.
+To this end, he has possessed a number of individuals, including Samuel Taylor Coleridge, whose work he influenced.
 The curious actions of Richard, Reg, and even the Electric Monk were also caused by the ghost possessing them.
-However, each subject ultimately proved unsuitable for the task.
-The engineer finally succeeded with Michael, who is implied to be sympathetic to the ghost’s goals due to his fondness for Coleridge’s poetry, particularly the second half of Kubla Khan.
-Dirk demands proof of these claims, so Reg takes them to the mothership, where Richard is overcome by the beauty of the Salaxalans’ music.
-Richard, Dirk, and Reg agree to take Michael and the ghost back to the scene of the accident.
+Each subject ultimately proved unsuitable, but the engineer finally succeeded with Michael.